 Memorability: the Operative Word

-For content marketing Miami, you’ll know that a content is of high quality if it contains quotes and phrases that stick.
+For content marketing, you’ll know that content is of high quality if it contains quotes and phrases that stick.
 Three things make them memorable and these are:

-- Word play – the cliché goes, “it’s not about what you say, it’s how you say it” and the same rings true for quality content.
+Wordplay – the cliché goes, “it’s not about what you say, it’s how you say it”.
+The same rings true for quality content.

 Most writers commit the mistake of exaggerating what can be expressed in five words.
 Not only is this a waste of time; it also makes it difficult for the product to stand out.
 The reader gets dizzy riding the roller coaster of words that they hit the close button before reaching the end.